odisfm/cxp-manual/docs/manual/general-action-information.md

 ## Continuous Parameters

-#### Ramping parameters

 All of the Continuous Parameters offer several control options via keywords.

-The values of Continuous Parameters can also be ramped up or down over a number of milliseconds or in sync with Live's playback via the `RAMP` or `RAMPS` keywords respectively.
-After this keyword, you'll specify the ramp duration (in hundreds of milliseconds or Beats/Bars) and the keyword from above to use for setting the value at the end of the ramp.
-For examples

-`VOL RAMP 8 *2`

-_Multiply the parameter value by 2 over 800 milliseconds_

-`DEV P1 RAMPS 16 RESET`

-_Reset the parameter value over 16 Beats._

-`SEND A RAMPS 16B RND`

-_Randomize the parameter value over 16 Bars._

 !!! note
     Chain Selectors, on/off switches and multi-option controls (like a filter type chooser) cannot be reset or randomized.

 ### `x`

 `x` is the parameter value to set (in the range of 0 – 127).
 The value of some parameters can be set by the value's name.
-These names are listed in the [Device Parameter Name Reference Lesson](/setup/#documentation).
+These names are listed in the [Device Parameter Name Reference Lesson](/manual/setup/#documentation).

 ```
 DEV CS 100